Spearfish man pleads not guilty to aggravated assault

-DEADWOOD — A local man who allegedly choked his wife pleaded not guilty to the charge against him Nov.
-30 before 4th Circuit Court Judge Eric Strawn at the Lawrence County Courthouse.
+DEADWOOD — A local man who became enraged at his girlfriend due to her cat’s behavior, allegedly pointing a gun at her and yelling for her to get out of a Spearfish residence, pleaded not guilty to the charges against him Tuesday before 4th Circuit Court Judge Eric Strawn at the Lawrence County Courthouse.

-Michael James Norris, 28, of Spearfish was indicted by a Lawrence County grand jury Oct.
-20 and charged with aggravated assault, a Class 3 felony, punishable by up to 15 years in prison and $30,000 in fines.
-The charge is in relation to events that allegedly occurred Oct.
-12, when Norris allegedly attempted to induce a fear of death or imminent serious bodily harm by impeding the normal breathing or circulation of the blood of a female victim by applying pressure on her throat or neck or by blocking her nose and mouth.
+Joseph Jeffery Anderson, Jr., 54, of Spearfish was indicted by a Lawrence County grand jury Nov.
+17 and charged with aggravated assault against a female victim, a Class 3 felony, punishable by up to 15 years in prison and $30,000 in fines.

-According to court documents, on Oct.
-12 around 10:22 p.m., police responded to 231 W. Jackson Blvd., Apt #23 for the report of a physical disturbance.
-When police arrived, they observed a female leaving the residence.
-Police then visited with Norris, who allegedly told them no physical disturbance had occurred, but that he and his wife had been arguing.
+He was also charged by information Nov.
+1 with: killing, injuring, or mistreating an animal and possession of a loaded firearm while intoxicated, both Class 1 misdemeanors, each punishable by up to one year in jail and $2,000 in fines.

-Norris said he instructed the female to leave his residence, the same female, police say, was the one who left upon their arrival.
+Court documents say on Oct.
+31 at approximately 10:57 a.m., police were dispatched to 126 State St. Lot 5 in Spearfish for the report of a domestic disturbance.
+Upon arrival, police met with the female victim who immediately told them her boyfriend, Joseph Anderson, had pointed a gun at her and was inside the residence.
+Anderson came out the front door and he was placed in handcuffs.
+Police could allegedly smell the strong odor of an alcoholic beverage coming from his person, his eyes were bloodshot and glossy, and he was unsteady on his feet.
+Police believed him to be intoxicated.

 To read all of today's stories, Click here or call 642-2761 to subscribe to our e-edition or home delivery.